Chaitanya-Gumudala-1710/Robots/README.md

 ![Manipulator 2](manipulator/images/manipulator_gazebo.png)

 ## Mobile manipulator
+### Features

+- **Dual Arms on a Cart:** The robot features two manipulator arms mounted on a mobile cart, providing versatility in handling various objects during shopping.

+- **Autonomous Navigation:** Utilizing advanced navigation algorithms, the robot autonomously moves through the store, avoiding obstacles and optimizing its path for efficient shopping.

+- **Object Recognition and Grasping:** Equipped with computer vision capabilities, the robot can recognize and grasp a wide range of items, making it adept at helping users pick and place products.

+- **User-Friendly Interface:** Interact with the robot through a user-friendly interface, allowing you to input shopping lists, preferences, and destination points.

 To see the simulation of the mobile manipulator  in gazebo and rviz
 ```
 ros2 launch mobile_manipulator mobile_manipulator_simulation.launch.py